-I thought I would do a post on the history of people that have most influenced me on fitness.
+I thought I would do a post on the history of people who have most influenced me on fitness.

 Dave Scott and Mark Allen

 In high school, I recall seeing the Ironman on TV.
 It was the era where Dave Scott and Mark Allen were tops in the field.
 I didn’t have an interest in team sports and I liked to run, so this event captured my interest.
 They inspired me to run more.

 When I got to college, I knew I wanted to get into marathon running and eventually triathlons.
 I documented that journey in the post The Runner 1989-1995.

 Unlike the mentors below, I didn’t learn much from Scott and Allen, other than what is humanly possible to accomplish as an endurance athlete.

 I also had a strong interest in nutrition.
 In the book Optimum Sports Nutrition, Dr. Colgan spoke convincingly on how strength training can greatly benefit endurance athletes.
 I knew I wanted to lift at some point.
 This book combined with some running injuries that had left me sidelined was the exact motivation to get me into lifting weights.

 Once I started lifting, it became more important than running.
 I also picked up the book Getting Stronger by Bill Pearl.
 That book was my bible to lifting when I started.